 The Church of Santa Veracruz is striking and very old parish church just north of the Alameda Central.
 A church was built here in 1568.
-That original was replaced by the one we see today in the 18th century.
+That original was replaced in the 18th century by the one we see today.

 Most famous today for images of the Christ of the Seven Veils and the Virgin of Remedies, it’s a dark, mysterious hulk of a church.
 It’s usually a quick walk-in for visitors to the nearby Museo Franz Mayer and the National Printmaking Museum.

 • Notably the church is the final resting place for the late colonial-period architect and sculpture, Manuel Tolsá.
 He spent much of his life living nearby.

 History of the Site